Examples of surfaces with canonical maps of maximal degree: Introduction

-A degree four Galois \'etale cover $M\rightarrow X$ of a fake projective plane $X$ is determined by a quotient of $H_1(X,\bZ)$ of order four, to be explained in details in Lemma 1.1 of Section 1.
-The order of the covering is dictated by the possible existence of a surface of maximal canonical degree, i.e., $K_M^2/K_X^2=4$.
+A degree four Galois \'etale cover $M\rightarrow X$ over a fake projective plane $X$ is determined by a quotient of $H_1(X,\bZ)$ of order four, to be explained in details in Lemma \ref{cover} of Section \ref{pre}.
+The degree of this cover is dictated by the possible existence of a surface of maximal canonical degree, i.e., $K_M^2/K_X^2=4$.
 There are many degree four covers of fake projective planes.
 For future reference, we classify all such surfaces.
-In the table below, only lattices of fake projective planes giving rise to a Galois \'etale cover of degree four are listed, which is the case if there is a subgroup of index four in the lattice $\Pi$ corresponding to a given fake projective plane $X=\bB^2_\bC/\Pi$.
-The listing of the fake projective planes follows the conventions in [PY] and [CS].
-Since each class consists of two surfaces via conjugate complex structures, there are 54 such surfaces (up to biholomorphism).
-The entry $N_0$ gives the number of subgroups of index four of the lattice $\Pi$.
-The entry $N_1$ gives the number of normal subgroups $\Sigma=\pi_1(M)$ in $\Pi$ which satisfies the properties that $\Sigma^{\rm ab}=H_1(M,\bQ)=0$.
-Note that by Poincar\'e duality, this last equality implies $q(M)=0$.
+In the table below, only lattices of fake projective planes giving rise to Galois \'etale covers of degree four are listed, which is the case if there is a normal subgroup of index four in the lattice $\Pi$ corresponding to a given fake projective plane $X=\bB^2_\bC/\Pi$.
+This list of the fake projective planes follows the conventions in \cite{PY} and \cite{CS}.
+In the following table, we have \begin{enumerate} \item column 1: $k$ is a totally real number field, $\ell$ is a totally imaginary extension of $k$, and $\mathcal T$ represents a finite number of places relevant to the classification.
+These are notations used to classify fake projective planes defined in \cite{PY}; \item column 2 the corresponding naming of classes of maximal arithmetic lattices containing fake projective planes in \cite{CS} corresponding to $\overline{\Gamma}$ in the notation of \cite{PY}, where $a$ and $p$ are data from the first column; \item column 3: the naming of the individual fake projective planes in each class used in \cite{CS}; \item column 4: $\mbox{Aut}(X)$ is the automorphism group of a fake projective plane $X$; \item column 5: the first homology class of a fake projective plane $X$; \item column 6: $N_0$ is the number of degree $4$ coverings of $X$, which is the number of subgroups of index four of the lattice $\Pi$; \item column 7: $N_1$ denotes the number of normal coverings among the degree $4$ coverings above. \end{enumerate} All the examples in the last column satisfy $H_1(M,\mathbb{Q})=0$, which implies $q(M)=0$ by Poincar\' e Duality.

-\begin{proposition} There are altogether $835$ such lattices arising in this way.
-This gives rise to $1670$ non-biholomorphic smooth surfaces as four fold Galois \'etale covers of the fake projective planes with $q(M)=0$. \end{proposition}

-1cm
+0.2 cm